Mlosyakov/edu-proj/1. Parameter tweaking/READMe.txt

-Analysing heart disease dataset as an educational project
+Analysing heart attack dataset as an educational project